NoahDomingues/Android-IMG-Editor/README.md

 ## 🧪 Origin & Use Case

 Android IMG Editor was developed as a simple, fast tool for ROM modders and developers needing to tweak Android images.
-From injecting custom apps to modifying vendor blobs, it’s the perfect companion for low-level Android system tweaks without full device flashing.
+From injecting custom apps to modifying vendor blobs, it’s the perfect companion for low-level Android system tweaks without requiring a full Linux setup.

 ## 🤝 Support